Title Loan Laws And Disclosures For Each State

 Alaska

 Title loans are illegal under state law in Alaska.
-There are regulations related to short-term payday loans as well.
+There are regulations related to short-term payday loans, and most online lenders have pulled out of the state as of 2025.
 In Alaska, payday loans have a maximum loan amount of $500, a minimum loan term of 14 days, and a maximum APR of 36%.

 Arizona

-Arizona allows title loans, but the current state regulations make it challenging to get approved for a loan.
-The maximum finance rates depend on how much a loan is for.
+Arizona allows title loans, but the current state regulations make getting approved for a loan challenging.
+The maximum finance rates depend on your original loan amount.
 For example, if the loan is $500 or less, there is a maximum monthly finance rate of 17%.
 For a loan of more than $500 but no more than $2,000, the cap is 15%.
 For a loan of more than $2,000 but not more than $5,000, the monthly finance rate can be up to 13%; for anything more than $5,000, it’s 10%.

 A lender can charge a late fee of up to 5% of the unpaid installment loan balance if it’s not paid in full on the 10th day after the due date.